macdkw89/Movies-ETL/README.md

 # Movies-ETL
-<<<<<<< HEAD
-Deliverable 1: Write an ETL Function to Read Three Data Files
+# Deliverable 1: Write an ETL Function to Read Three Data Files
 ![1](Resources/1.png)
-Deliverable 2: Extract and Transform the Wikipedia Data
+# Deliverable 2: Extract and Transform the Wikipedia Data

 ```Python
 # 2 Add the function that takes in three arguments;